 Interface & Remote Control

-The accompanying remote control is small, minimal, and white.
+The Samsung Frame remote control is small, minimal, and white.
 The white finish is nice because it’s easy to distinguish from our other remote controls.
 FYI, we no longer use the Samsung remote except for Art mode.
 We use the Harmony remote instead…more on that later (link to newest version).

 The power button at the top switches between the TV mode and the art mode.
 Volume and channel at the bottom are pretty self-explanatory.